silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

 further filtering before content is sent to the end user.
  * The response is output to the client.

-## Request Pre-processing and Post-processing
+## Request pre-processing and post-processing

 The framework provides the ability to hook into the request both before and after it is handled, allowing the binding of custom logic.
 This can be used